 |$20||2,080||$10.
 (You would have earned $10.40 worth in points but would be able to redeem only $10)|

 |$40||4,160||$20 (or $20.80 worth in points)|

 |$200||20,800||$100 (or $104 worth in points)|

 |$300||31,200||$150 (or $156 worth in points)|

-This card currently charges an $89 annual fee, and offers 62 interest-free days with a purchase interest rate of 19.99% p.a.
+This card currently charges a $89 annual fee, and offers up to 62 interest-free days with a purchase interest rate of 19.99% p.a.
 It may be a good option if you regularly shop with Coles and other flybuys partner stores, as it allows you to earn more flybuys points per $1 spent.